 The LSP has been carefully developed to promote equity between as many landowners as possible for the simple development of landholdings in accordance with the intent of the LSP.
+The LSP also reflects the outcomes of recent yield analysis within the residential precinct, which indicates that there is minimal demand for apartment product until at least 2044.
+This has necessitated a reduction in yields and associated revisions to infrastructure and servicing requirements.

 The Infrastructure Servicing Report (ISR) provide at Technical Appendix G. focuses on a wide range of infrastructure development strategies inclusive of:

-- major road network upgrade requirements including upgrades to: - o Berkshire Road (upgrade to 4-lanes); - o Milner Road (upgrade to 4 lanes, south of Sultana Road West); - Milner Road (upgrade to 2 lane divided carriageway between Sultana Road West and Maida Vale Road with parking and widened pedestrian environments plus cycling facilities); - o Sultana Road West (improved industrial access road); - o Maida Vale Road (upgrade to 4-lanes east of Milner Road); - Maida Vale Road (upgrade to 2 lane divided carriageway west of Milner Road);
+- major road network upgrade requirements including upgrades to: - - Berkshire Road (upgrade to 4-lanes); - Milner Road (upgrade to 4 lanes, south of Sultana Road West); - Milner Road (upgrade to 2 lane divided carriageway between Sultana Road West and Maida Vale Road with parking and widened pedestrian environments plus cycling facilities); - Sultana Road West (improved industrial access road); - Maida Vale Road (upgrade to 4-lanes east of Milner Road); - Maida Vale Road (upgrade to 2 lane divided carriageway west of Milner Road); - Provision of new TOD Connector linking the Forrestfield North High Wycombe Railway Station, through the Residential Precinct to the Maida Vale South LSP Area. - key intersection upgrades at the intersection of: - Berkshire Road / Dundas Road / Milner Road (dual lane roundabout); - Milner Road / Sultana Road West; - Milner Road / TOD Connector (new intersection) - conceptual bridge and interchange upgrades at the Roe Highway / Maida Vale Road interchange.
+These existing t-intersections have been upgraded to roundabout intersections in accordance with current MRWA requirements. - conceptual bridge design and incorporation of future widening requirements of Roe Highway to 4 lanes in each direction for the TOD Connector (connecting the future Maida Vale South LSP with the LSP area); - infrastructure for alternative transportation modes, inclusive of public transport, consideration of future transport modes in design, pedestrian and cyclist requirements;

-- o Provision of new TOD Connector linking the Forrestfield North Railway Station, through the Residential Precinct to the Maida Vale South LSP Area. - key intersection upgrades at the intersection of: - o Berkshire Road / Dundas Road / Milner Road (dual lane roundabout); - o Milner Road / Sultana Road West; - o Milner Road / TOD Connector (new intersection) - conceptual bridge and interchange upgrades at the Roe Highway / Maida Vale Road interchange.
-These existing t-intersections have been upgraded to roundabout intersections in accordance with current MRWA requirements. - conceptual bridge design and incorporation of future widening requirements of Roe Highway to 4 lanes in each direction for the TOD Connector (connecting the future Maida Vale South LSP with the LSP area); - infrastructure for alternative transportation modes, inclusive of public transport, consideration of future transport modes in design, pedestrian and cyclist requirements; - provision of on-street car-parking on all major internal roads suitable for a highdensity development for interim transportation modal choice requirements in Perth, but allowing for future modal shifts; - incorporation of streetscaping, place-making and urban design requirements in the public realm as part of the overall infrastructure planning and civil concept designs; - upgrade requirements to existing wastewater infrastructure to cater for the full development of Forrestfield North and Maida Vale South Structure Plan areas, to allow for development across the Residential Precinct; - upgrade requirements for the reticulation of potable water; - development of stormwater drainage strategies and the incorporation of Water Sensitive Urban Design (WSUD) strategies that will make Forrestfield North a strong proponent of WSUD, including: - o provision of swales as per the civil concept design plans in all major road networks; - o consideration of provision of infiltration drainage cells and storage cells in all major road networks; - o consideration of at-source treatment at drainage pits; - o infiltration / underground storage / WSUD measures at drainage collection points minimising the wastage of open space at ground levels in all POS / town park / environmental conservation areas. - future potential upgrade requirements for the reticulation of power assets into the Forrestfield North area, to be determined iteratively as development proceeds; - future potential upgrade and relocation requirements for the connection of telecommunications and broadband internet, to be determined iteratively as development process; and - future upgrade and relocation requirements for the provision of gas services.
+- provision of on-street car-parking on all major internal roads suitable for a high-density development for interim transportation modal choice requirements in Perth, but allowing for future modal shifts; - incorporation of streetscaping, place-making and urban design requirements in the public realm as part of the overall infrastructure planning and civil concept designs; - upgrade requirements to existing wastewater infrastructure to cater for the full development of Forrestfield North High Wycombe South and Maida Vale South Structure Plan areas, to allow for development across the Residential Precinct; - upgrade requirements for the reticulation of potable water; - development of stormwater drainage strategies and the incorporation of Water Sensitive Urban Design (WSUD) strategies that will make Forrestfield North High Wycombe South a strong proponent of WSUD, including: - - provision of swales as per the civil concept design plans in all major road networks; - consideration of provision of infiltration drainage cells and storage cells in all major road networks; - consideration of at-source treatment at drainage pits; - infiltration / underground storage / WSUD measures at drainage collection points minimising the wastage of open space at ground levels in all POS / town park / environmental conservation areas. - future potential upgrade requirements for the reticulation of power assets into the Forrestfield North High Wycombe South area, to be determined iteratively as development proceeds; - future potential upgrade and relocation requirements for the connection of telecommunications and broadband internet, to be determined iteratively as development process; and - future upgrade and relocation requirements for the provision of gas services.